 - Place the bag on a coat hanger.
 Hang it up over a shower rod or hook in the bathroom, close to the sink (see Figure 1).

 - Bend so that your mouth is over the sink.
 Open the clamp and pinch the tubing.
-Put the rubber catheter into your mouth.
+Put the rubber catheter (thin, flexible tube) into your mouth.

 - Pinch and release the catheter with your fingers to control the water flow.
 Move the tip of the catheter all around your mouth.
 Be careful not to direct the flow towards the back of your mouth because it could make you gag.

-- Allow the solution to drain from your mouth into the sink.
+- Let the solution drain from your mouth into the sink.

 - Continue to do this until you have used all of the solution.